-- Donor services for donor sperm, ovum, or oocytes (eggs), or embryos. - Donor eggs The cost of donor eggs, including medical cost related to donor stimulation and egg retrieval is excluded.
-Cost for fertilization (in vitro fertilization or intracytoplasmic sperm injection), embryo culture, and embryo transfer may be covered if the member has an Infertility benefit that allows for Assisted Reproductive Technology. - o Donor sperm The cost of procurement and storage of donor sperm is excluded.
-However, the thawing and insemination are covered if the member has an Infertility benefit that allows for artificial donor insemination. - Surrogate Parenting: Services and treatments for a gestational carrier of a pregnancy that is not our member and all related services including, but not limited to: - o Fees for the use of a gestational carrier or surrogate. - Pregnancy services for a gestational carrier or surrogate who is not a covered person. - Self-injectable drugs for Infertility.
-Refer to the exclusion for self-injectable drugs in the member specific benefit plan document.
-Refer to the pharmacy benefit administrator for self-injectable medication benefit information.
+- Donor services for donor sperm, ovum or oocytes (eggs), or embryos - Donor eggs The cost of donor eggs, including medical cost related to donor stimulation and egg retrieval is excluded.
+Cost for fertilization (in vitro fertilization or intracytoplasmic sperm injection), embryo culture, and

+- Donor sperm The cost of procurement and storage of donor sperm is excluded.
+However, the thawing and insemination are covered if the member has an Infertility benefit that allows for artificial donor insemination. - Surrogate parenting: Services and treatments for a gestational carrier of a pregnancy that is not our member and all related services, including but not limited to: - Fees for the use of a gestational carrier or surrogate - Pregnancy services for a gestational carrier or surrogate who is not a covered person - Self-injectable drugs for Infertility (Refer to the exclusion for self-injectable drugs in the member specific benefit plan document; refer to the pharmacy benefit administrator for self-injectable medication benefit information.)